 during the armé movement the hand is behind the so-called reference-plane.
 The reference-plane is an imaginary plane, which passes through the attacker's spine, and perpendicular to the plane drawn between the two fighters' spine

-at the moment of the hit the arm, and the stick forms one line, and the angle closed by this line and the shoulder-line is bigger than 90 degree
+at the moment of the hit the arm, and the stick forms one line.

 during hitting the head or the abdomen it is not allowed to go down to a lunge (or even to a half-lunge)

 A few things which are allowed (not forbidden by the rules):

 The priority-rule (or parry and ripost rule) helps to decide what happens when two fighters hit more or less simultaneously.
 More or less simultaneous means: one starts an attack, and the other also starts an attack before the first finishes his/her attack, and both fighters finish their attack, and both fighters manage to hit a target.

 To put the priority-rule very simply: the one who started first has priority and if one was doing and immediate ripost, that one has priority.

 A fighter can gain priority by one of the following ways: